 This category asks how senior leaders’ personal actions and your governance system guide and sustain your organization.

 This item asks about the key aspects of your senior leaders’ responsibilities, with the aim of creating an organization that is successful now and in the future.

 The role of senior leaders.
-Senior leaders play a central role in setting values and directions, communicating, creating and balancing value for all stakeholders, and creating an organizational focus on action, including transformational change in the organization’s structure and culture, when needed.
+Senior leaders play a central role in setting values and directions, creating and reinforcing an organizational culture, communicating, creating and balancing value for all stakeholders, and creating an organizational focus on action, including transformational change in the organization’s structure and culture, when needed.
 Success requires a strong orientation to the future; an understanding that risk is a part of planning and conducting operations; a commitment to improvement, innovation, and intelligent risk taking: and a focus on organizational sustainability.
 Increasingly, this requires creating an environment for empowerment, agility, change, and learning.

 Role‐model senior leaders.
 In highly respected organizations, senior leaders are committed to establishing a culture of customer engagement, developing the organization’s future leaders, and recognizing and rewarding contributions by workforce members.
 They personally engage with students and other key customers.
 Senior leaders enhance their personal leadership skills.
 They participate in organizational learning, the development of future leaders, succession planning, and recognition opportunities and events that celebrate the workforce.
 Development of future leaders might include personal mentoring, coaching, or participation in leadership development courses.
 Role-model leaders recognize the need for transformational change when warranted and then lead the effort through to full fruition.
 They demonstrate authenticity, admit to missteps, and demonstrate accountability for the organization’s actions.

 Legal and ethical behavior.
 In modeling ethical behavior, leaders must often balance the demand for delivery of short-term results with setting the tone for an ethical climate and a policy of integrity first.